 SBI PO – Final Merit List

 The final merit list of SBI PO is based on the aggregate marks obtained by candidates in both Mains and GD-PI rounds.
-SBI PO Mains examination carries 75% weightage while GD-PI session has 25% weightage in final merit list.
-Preliminary examination score is not added in the final merit list as it is the qualifying test for Mains.
+SBI PO Mains examination carries 75% weightage while GD-PI session has 25% weightage in the final merit list.
+A preliminary examination score is not added to the final merit list as it is the qualifying test for Mains.
 Candidates find their final result in the form of a merit list updated in PDF format on SBI’s website.

-Click here to check the final result/merit list of SBI recruitment process 2019-20.
+Click here to check the final result/merit list of the SBI recruitment process 2019-20.